UOA-MEDSCI-736/kdea020-metabolomics/README.md

-Using NORAND
+Using NoRAND
 -------------

-NORAND includes a set of example data (in "/example data/")
+NoRAND includes a set of example data (in "/example data/")

 Below are quick examples of how janitor tools are commonly used.
 A full description of each function can be found in janitor's [catalog of functions](https://github.com/sfirke/janitor/blob/master/vignettes/introduction.md).

+comparison of raw data files and R's processsing... also, graphs! example output!

 ### Choosing your own data